Abbey Wright is plotting a near perfect pathway appealing to her passion, learning and growth through Agriculture and Land Management.

 A pathway of conviction and progression

-Abbey went from VCAL, into a Certificate II in Animal Studies, now doing a Certificate III in Agriculture and has every intention to enrol next year into the Certificate IV in Agriculture.
+Abbey went from VCAL, into a Certificate II in Animal Care, now doing a Certificate III in Agriculture and has every intention to enrol next year into the Certificate IV in Agriculture.
 She sees a future in the industry, hoping to work ‘on a beef or dairy farm.
 I really enjoyed my artificial insemination unit this year, so I would also love to work for a genetics company.’

 ‘All the courses I have studied at Melbourne Polytechnic have correlated with each other and given different life experiences and knowledge.
 It started off with me pursuing my interests and has led me to now….’

 Abbey recently competed at the Royal Melbourne Show with her classmates from Melbourne Polytechnic.
 ‘All the students in Certificates II and III have been entered into various competitions at the show.
 Our steers and the students will be judged.
 We have spent a lot of time with our steers teaching them how to walk, square up and stand square.
 The students have also been learning to walk, what to look for when you get into the ring and using the show cane.
 It is so exciting that all our hard work, dedication and persistence has now paid off and we have the opportunity to show our amazing steers.’

 Abbey says the Certificate III in Agriculture ‘is very hands on and teaches many skills that you will need in the workplace.
 We get experience with cattle, sheep and cropping work at the Yan Yean campus.
 My class has a diverse range of people – age, gender, race, religion, living in the city or in the country.
 We always have great discussions about Australian agriculture and our teachers are always happy to answer our burning questions.’

 Melbourne Polytechnic the way to go for future agriculture students